You’ve picked a theme and added some personal touches. It’s time to publish! On WordPress.com, that means a post or a page.

 If you’d like to have your words wrap around the image, choose a right or left alignment option.
 Use the plus and minus signs to increase or decrease the size of the image, and the thought bubble to edit your caption.

 You can also adjust the size of your image right in the post by clicking and dragging one of the boxes at the image’s corners.
-To remove the image entirely, click the X.
+To remove the image entirely, click the Trash icon.

 Your post is almost ready!
-Before clicking Publish, give your new post a few tags and categories — you’ll see an area for that in the left-hand column:
+Before clicking Publish, give your new post a few tags and categories — you’ll see an area for that in the right-hand column:

-I’ve given this photo of a mural the “Travel” tag, which will allow people browsing the “Travel” tag in the WordPress.com Reader to find my post, and the category “Photography” so people who visit my blog can find it among the other kinds of posts.
+I’ve given this post the “adoption” tag, (as well as two others) which will allow people browsing the “Adoption” tag in the WordPress.com Reader to find my post, and the category “Memoir” so people who visit my blog can find it among the other kinds of posts.

 When you’re ready to flip the switch, click Publish at the top of the page:

-You’ll see a small “saving” note over the publish button, followed by a notice that your post has been published and a link to the live post:
+You’ll see a notice that your post has been published and a link to the live post:

 Congrats!
 You’re a published blogger.